Skip to main content

 • which config fields matter for replay and comparison

-This is why tracing is enabled by default in AgentModule.run(...).
+Tracing is enabled by default in AgentModule.run(...) for these reasons.

 Trace metadata in v0.3